What is CRAR and how does it work?

 Commercial Rent Arrears Recovery (CRAR) is a statutory procedure which allows landlords of commercial premises to recover rent arrears by taking control of the tenant's goods and selling them.
 CRAR came into force on 6 April 2014 and applied with immediate effect to all new and existing commercial leases from that date onwards.

 In order to use CRAR, a landlord must provide 7 days notice of enforcement.
-Once this period has expired, Certificated Debt Squared Enforcement Agents (as opposed to other types of bailiffs) may enter the property (through an open or unlocked door) in order to seize goods.
+Once this period has expired, Certificated Clearway Debt Squared Enforcement Agents (as opposed to other types of bailiffs) may enter the property (through an open or unlocked door) in order to seize goods.

 How does CRAR apply?